jianmin-chen/spotify-collab/README.md

 ## Drawbacks

 I had an original version of this, but I accidentally `rm -rf`ed that.
 (Yes, I know.)
 So I rebuilt the web interface the day before and during the hackathon, and one apparent bug stood out: **there are no blocking requests**.
 And since Spotify adds songs in a queue/threads, the user might not receive feedback (i.e., "Added to playlist!") right away, which means they might press the add button for a song multiple times.
 And you know what that means?
 You get to manually remove multiple instances of the same song!
 Woo!
 No, I'm just joking.
 I'll probably never get around to it, but it's definitely on the to-fix list.

+Also, it doesn't look great on mobile.
+And I don't think mic access works particularly well in Chrome, sadly.